Jack1q/Take-A-Hike/README.md

 # Take-A-Hike
-Uses Geocoding API and Haversine's formula to determine the nearest hiking trails in Connecticut and sort them based on distance from current position.
+Uses Geocoding API and the haversine formula to determine the nearest hiking trails in Connecticut and sort them based on distance from current position.

 # To-do
 - get current location without user input